Republicans storm impeachment inquiry | The New Daily

 — Donald J. Trump (@realDonaldTrump) October 23, 2019

-Democratic Representative David Cicilline told reporters that holding the depositions in private protects the integrity of the inquiry.
+Democratic Representative David Cicilline saidholding the depositions in private protected the integrity of the inquiry.

 “One of the reasons you do these in private is because you want to prevent witnesses from attempting to align their testimony to the testimony of another witness by watching it or reading a transcript.
 It’s how you protect the integrity of any investigation,” Mr Cicilline said.